Create a Branded Website: How to Inject Branding into Your Business Website

 Responsive Design

 Make absolutely sure your website has a responsive design, which means it works seamlessly on all devices.
-It not only ensures a seamless user experience, but it also reflects positively on your brand.
+This not only ensures a seamless user experience but also positively reflects on your brand.

 Make it a “Brand Hub”